yeshwanthkattta/Hunter_Showdown/README.md

 Your submission must be based on the latest Verilog or TL-Verilog template.
 Bug fixes in the templates and Showdown library may be required during the coding period.

 Inconsiderate behavior will not be tolerated and may result in disqualification.
-In the event of logic bugs, disputes, ambiguity, disqualification, etc., Redwood EDA, LLC's decisions are final and may result in lose of prize money.
+In the event of disputes, ambiguity, library/template bugs affecting outcomes, disqualification, etc., Redwood EDA, LLC's decisions are final and may result in lose of prize money.
+Details can be found in the [Showdown Terms and Conditions](https://www.redwoodeda.com/showdown-terms).